FROM OUR GARDEN TO YOURS

 HOW TO IDENTIFY POISON IVY:

-Poison ivy leaves in the spring appear as a shiny green and turn into a dull green during the summer months.
-The leafs then turn to yellow or scarlet in the autumn.
+• Poison ivy leaves in the spring appear as a shiny green and turn into a dull green during the summer months.
+The leaves then turn to yellow or scarlet in the autumn.

 TIPS FOR PLANTING AND GROWING CARROTS: